 For a risk-free way to see if you have Chase card offers waiting for you, you can utilize the CardMatch tool.

-There is no credit inquiry on your credit report and the process is simple to complete with quick results.
+There is no credit check on your credit report and the process is simple to complete with quick results.

 While having Chase card offers available to you does not guarantee you’ll be approved for those cards, it will give you an idea of the cards for which you’re more likely to get approved.